raspberrypilearning/getting-started-crumble/en/step_1.md

 A crumble controller is a very low-cost electronics controller that connects to a computer using a USB cable.
 Components like LEDs, switches, motors and servos can be connected using crocodile leads and can be programmed using Crumble’s free software.

-In this first Crumble project you will learn to setup a Crumble controller, connect a range of common physical computing components such as motors and LEDs, and write simple Crumble codes to make each of them work.

 ### What you will make

 In this first Crumble project you will learn to setup a Crumble controller, connect a range of common physical computing components such as motors and LEDs, and write simple Crumble codes to make each of them work.